susy-bakaa/LCSoundTool/README.md

 # LC Sound Tool
+This mod is by default **FULLY CLIENT SIDE**, but if you enable the networking feature in the config it requires everyone to have it installed.

 Simplistic Lethal Company sound tool and debugger.
 Patches all native Unity AudioSource components allowing you to dynamically replace (almost) any sound in the game at the final stages of playback with one or multiple random options with specified chances by simply specifying new audio clip(s) and the original clip's name to this mod.
 Let's you easily load your own custom .wav sound files for your own mods.
 Experimental networking for sending and syncing audio clips across all of the connected players.
 Lastly, optionally allows logging all AudioSources playback, including PlayOneShot, PlayClipAtPoint etc. and the names of each clip playing into the BepInEx console when you press the F5 key.
 More in depth logging can be toggled with LeftAlt + F5.

 ## ATTENTION